 VEGETABLE SNACKS – DRIED, FREEZE-DRIED AND CHIPS

 In recent years, health food stores have begun selling plastic containers of dried vegetables.
-These are okay as snacks, though they may be a bit more costly.
+These are fair but not that good.

 Another recent innovation are vegetable chips.
-These are also okay for snacks, especially if they do not contain sugar and chemical additives.
+These are also fair if they do not contain sugar and chemical additives.

 None of these, however, is a substitute for eating loads of cooked vegetables.